Hysterectomy surgery: What you should know?

 What leads to hysterectomy?

-Your gynaecologist may advise hysterectomy for several reasons ranging from Fibroids to malignance.
+Your gynecologist may advise hysterectomy for several reasons ranging from Fibroids to malignancy.
 Mostly hysterectomy is suggested when other treatment methods produce no positive results.
 Here go the major reasons.

 - Cancer in the pelvis or ovaries